iankitk/Data-Science-Stuff/README.md

 Enchanté,

-This repository consist of all my(indivisual and in a team) work in the field of data science and machine learning etc.
+This repository consist of all my(indivisual and in a team) work in the field of data science and machine learning.
 Is also consist of some of the sample notebooks I referred during maintaining this repository

 HOPE THIS HELPS